Parent Resource Center

 Their next step will be understanding they will have a credit history to build responsibly.
 That 2nd step involves you; you have the option once they are 17 to add them to a loan you currently have with us.
 (The best option here is if you have taken out a loan on a vehicle for them, add them to it!)
 While they will not technically be responsible for the loan, it will build their credit as they make payments on time.

-They, at this point, will have 3 types of loans!
-Creating an excellent credit score!
+By 19 they will have 2 to 3 types of loans on their Credit History, creating an excellent credit score!